amazeeio/docs/local_docker_development/drupal_site_containers.md

 1. Visit https://github.com/amazeeio/docker or clone https://github.com/amazeeio/docker.git into a folder on your computer
 2. Copy the desired example file into your Drupal directory
 3. Rename the file to `docker-compose.yml`
-4. Edit the file according your needs, change at least the hostname. _Btw: It's perfectly fine to commit this file into your git repo, so others that are also using amazeeio-docker can use it as well._
+4. Edit the file according to your needs, change at least the hostname. _Btw: It's perfectly fine to commit this file into your git repo, so others that are also using amazeeio-docker can use it as well._
 5. Run `docker-compose up -d` in the same directory
 6. Open your browser with the entered URL in the `docker-compose.yml`, happy Drupaling!

-## Connect into container
+## Connect to  the container

 To run commands like `drush`, `git` or other things within the container, you need to connect to the container.